Barbon Hillclimb

 See our Calendar page for more details of the championships invited to this year’s meetings.

-The determination of each competitor to set a new personal record on the hill has to be seen to be believed, so you can be sure to see many cars & drivers driving flat out as they compete for positions in their own championships.
+The determination of each competitor to set a new personal record on the hill has to be seen to be believed, so you can be sure to see many cars & drivers driving flat out as they compete for positions in their championships.

 Click here for a taste of Barbon action on YouTube (but don’t forget to come back to our site from these links!)